dfk-paris/own-reality/README.md

 because that allows you to use the custom tags anywhere on the page.
 It doesn't matter how you place the content.
-This can be a static html page or a page managed via a content management system.
+This can be a static html page or a page managed with a content management system.
+Note that the `or-api-url` attribute has to be set to the url where the app was deployed to.

 ### Widgets